oracle-livelabs/database/23cfree/schema-priv-setup/setup.md

 Estimated Time: 10 minutes

-### Prerequisites

-In order to do this workshop you need
-* An Oracle 23c Free Developer Release Database or one running in a LiveLabs environment

 ### Objectives

 * Create two users, User 1 and User 2, for the Oracle database environment.